haakym/coach-manager/readme.md

 Edit:  http://coach-manager.test/courses/1/edit

-TODO: When editing a course, if dates or coaches_required or volunteers_required are modified the instructors assigned to the course should be removed, and notified?
+When editing a course, if the attributes date_from, date_to, coaches_required or volunteers_required are modified the instructors assigned to the courses will be removed and the course status set to pending.
+This will only apply to courses which have not yet commenced.

 A course cannot be edited if the start date has already passed.